Why UDP file transfers are up to 100x faster than TCP

 High latency refers to an undesirable network quality characterized by delays due to properties in the network medium, internal processes in intermediary network devices and the distance between two communicating hosts.
 While you can sometimes address issues involving the network medium and internal processes in network devices, there’s nothing you can do with the distance between two hosts.

 For instance, if you’re sending a file from, say, Tokyo to New York, you can’t do anything to reduce the distance between those two cities.
 Or if you’re sending files between a satellite in space and a ground station, you can’t do anything to reduce the distance between those two points.
-Since the speed by which a signal can travel across any medium has an upper limit, longer distances will always take a longer time to traverse.
+Since the speed at which a signal can travel across any medium has an upper limit, longer distances will always take a longer time to traverse.

 Thus, hosts separated by long distances will always suffer from high latency, which, as stated earlier, translates to delays.
 Even with a high-bandwidth internet connection, your throughput will still suffer from the effects of high latency.
 Although latency exists regardless of whether you’re using TCP or UDP, the effect of latency is aggravated by properties only found in TCP.